Spread the Word

 These days, search engines such as Google are consumers’ gateway to online shopping.
 If your business does not have a strong online presence, you are losing out on this vast local cyber marketplace.

 A survey by Infusionsoft and LeadPages reports that the goal of 51% of small businesses for using digital marketing is to drive sales and 43% for brand awareness.
 Strategies and platforms used for achieving these goals differ for each local business based on their geographical location.
 Nevertheless, it appears that use of websites, emails, and other forms of digital marketing are the top 3 most utilized forms of digital advertising.

 Studies show that between 70-80% of people research a company online before visiting the small business or making a purchase with them.

 Platforms Local Businesses Are Investing in for Digital Marketing

 Changes in consumers’ media use and buying habits, combined with the boom in mobile local search queries, have made investment in digital and mobile marketing top priorities for marketing managers.

 However, digital marketing tactics are still underutilized by local businesses and national brands.
 Businesses who are using digital marketing for running local campaigns don’t always fully comprehend the complexity and attentiveness such campaigns demand.
 With all the responsibilities associated with operating a business, local merchants have little to no time left for learning, properly executing, and monitoring digital campaigns.
-Executing a local marketing campaign demands time and money – two things small business usually lack.
+Executing a digital marketing campaign demands time and money – two things small business usually lack.